triggermesh/docs/docs/transformation/functions/index.md

 For low-code style transformations in JSON, refer to [JSON Transformation](../jsontransformation.md).

 !!!
-Warning
+Info
+    TriggerMesh functions with `tmctl` is a work in progress and not currently supported.

-    TriggerMesh Functions are opinionated and simple.
+    Furthermore, note that TriggerMesh Functions are opinionated and simple.
 They are aimed to be used for event transformation and do not support external dependencies.
-Functions that may need external dependencies are best served with something like [Knative Serving](https://knative.dev/docs/getting-started/first-service/).
+Functions that may need external dependencies are best served with something like AWS Lambda or [Knative Functions](https://knative.dev/docs/functions/).